holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 4.2 Anchor Circle

 Upon adopting this Constitution, the Ratifiers must establish an initial Circle to express the overall Purpose of the Organization.
 This **_“Anchor Circle”_** becomes the broadest Circle in the Organization, and automatically controls all Domains that the Organization itself controls.
 The Anchor Circle has no Super-Circle, and does not elect a Rep Link.
-All Partners of the Organization are Circle Members of the Anchor Circle.

-#### 4.2.1 Lead Link for the Anchor Circle
+#### 4.2.1 Lead Links for the Anchor Circle

 The Ratifiers may either appoint one or more Lead Links for the Anchor Circle, or leave the Anchor Circle without any Lead Links.